Psoriasis: Myths and Facts

 Fact: Psoriasis can be treated with topical creams and medications, but it is considered a lifelong, chronic condition.
 Many people experience outbreaks or flare-ups and then have periods of time when their skin is clear.
 This doesn’t mean that the disease has been cured or has gone away, but rather there are cycles.

 Myth: You can tell if you have psoriasis just by looking at your skin.

 Fact: The main symptom of psoriasis is red, scaly patches on the skin.
 But other conditions can cause similar symptoms, such as eczema.
-The only proper way to diagnose psoriasis is to consult with a dermatologist who can perform medical testing, such as a biopsy, to confirm the diagnosis.
+The only proper way to diagnose psoriasis is to consult with a dermatologist who can perform a physical exam and possibly medical testing, such as a biopsy, to confirm the diagnosis.